nag0yan/sgviz/README.md

 # sgviz
-An Visualizer of aws security groups
+A Visualizer of aws security groups

 ## Usage
 Get security groups information in your account from [AWS CLI](https://docs.aws.amazon.com/cli/)